psiace-archive/awesome-stars/README.md

 ## TypeScript

+- [ant-design](https://github.com/ant-design/ant-design) - 🌈  A UI Design Language and React UI library
+- [material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
+Improve your user experience and get rid of the anarchy of traditional desktop workflows.
+Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
+It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
+- [deno-tutorial](https://github.com/hylerrix/deno-tutorial) - :sauropod: 长期更新的《Deno 钻研之术》！循序渐进学 Deno & 先易后难补 Node & 面向未来的 Deno Web 应用开发
 - [react-nodegui](https://github.com/nodegui/react-nodegui) - Build performant, native and cross-platform desktop applications with native React + powerful CSS like styling.🚀
 - [tarpaulin](https://github.com/actions-rs/tarpaulin) - 📈 GitHub Action for code coverage reporting with tarpaulin
 - [rocon](https://github.com/uhyo/rocon) - Router Library with Ultimate Type Safety